dborth/fceugx/readme.txt

 ---------
 You can load FCEUGX via sdload and an SD card in slot A, or by streaming it to your Gamecube, or by booting a bootable DVD with FCEUGX on it.
 This document doesn't cover how to do any of that.
-A good source for information on these topics is the tehskeen forums: http://www.tehskeen.com/forums/

 ----------------------------
 ROMS, Preferences, and Saves: